 A reserve for product returns is recorded based upon historical experience.
 We allow independent consultants to return the unused portion of products withinninety days of purchase if they are not satisfied with the product.
 In some of our markets, the requirements to return product are more restrictive.
-Sales returns for the years ended December 31, 2023 and 2022, were \$2.1 million and \$1.4 million, respectively.
+Sales returns for the years ended December 31, 2024 and 2023, were \$2.0 million and \$2.1 million, respectively.

 Amounts billed to customers for shipping and handling are reported as a component of net sales.
-Shipping and handling revenues of approximately \$.4 million and \$1.2 million were reported as net sales for the years ended December 31, 2023 and 2022, respectively.
+Shipping and handling revenues of approximately \$.1 million and \$1.4 million were reported as net sales for the years ended December 31, 2024 and 2023, respectively.

-Volume incentives, and other sales incentives or rebates, are a significant part of our direct sales marketing program, and represent commission payments made to independent consultants.
+Volume incentives, and other sales incentives or rebates, are a significant part of our direct sales marketing program and represent commission payments made to independent consultants.
 These payments are designed to provide incentives for reaching higher sales levels.
 The amount of volume incentive recognized is determined based upon the amount of qualifying purchases in a given month and recorded as volume incentive expense.
 Payments to independent consultants for sales incentives or rebates related to their own purchases are recorded as a reduction of revenue.
-Payments for sales incentives and rebates are calculated monthly based upon qualifying sales.
+Payments for sales incentives and rebates are calculated monthly based on qualifying sales.

-Taxes that have been assessed by governmental authorities and that are directly imposed on revenue-producing transactions between us and our customers, including sales, use, value-added, and some excise taxes, are presented on a net basis (excluded from net sales).
+Taxes that have been assessed by governmental authorities and that are directly imposed on revenue-producing transactions between us and our customers, including sales, use, value-added and some excise taxes, are presented on a net basis (excluded from net sales).